CooperDoten/MN-GO/README.md

 5. Run `npm run client` in your terminal, this command will open up a new browser tab for you!

 ## Usage
-How does someone use this application?
-Tell a user story here.

-1. xxx
+1. Register by creating a username and password
-2. xxx
+2. Login
-3. xxx
-4. xxx
-5. xxx
-6. xxx
+3. Click 'GO' to explore more details about any State Park
+4. Click 'Back' to navigate back to Home page or 'GO' to book a trip
+5. Enter in information on reservation form
+6. Add comments to trips booked or delete a trip

 ## Built With